sariaslaso/query-engine-RAG/README.md

 ## How the app works

 The user provides an input text and a query about this text to the user interface (UI).
 The text is read, processed, and split into sentences using the spaCy trained pipeline [en_core_web_sm](https://spacy.io/models/en), an English pipeline trained on written web text, in order to preserve the semantics.
+The spaCy pipeline allows to process the text as a stream and buffer the paragraphs in batches.
+A [FlagEmbedding model](https://huggingface.co/BAAI/bge-small-zh-v1.5) is used to create vector embeddings of the text in batches of n text chunks that contain a preset number of sentences each.